Aurob/data-dump/Thoughts/Project Ideas/GameDev/Misc/SideRooms.md

-I was playing Portal 1 and there are some accessable portions of the world that contain "lore"
+I was playing Portal 1 and there are some accessable portions of the world that contain "lore", but are otherwise not crucial to progressing in the game.